adivarshnei/screamtype-cli/README.md

 ASCII Art character map obtained from [](https://patorjk.com/software/taag/)

-Example:
+Example with arguments:

 ```
+$ echo "$(tput cols)x$(tput lines)"
+94x38
+$ make run
-$ ./out/main.o "hello"
+./out/main.o "hello"
   _              _   _
  | |__     ___  | | | |   ___
  | '_ \   / _ \ | | | |  / _ \
  | | | | |  __/ | | | | | (_) |
  |_| |_|  \___| |_| |_|  \___/

+$ make run STRING="Dark Was the Night, Cold Was the Ground"
-$ ./out/main.o "Dark Was the Night, Cold Was the Ground"
+./out/main.o "Dark Was the Night, Cold Was the Ground"
   ____                   _          __        __                     _     _
  |  _ \    __ _   _ __  | | __      \ \      / /   __ _   ___       | |_  | |__     ___
  | | | |  / _` | | '__| | |/ /       \ \ /\ / /   / _` | / __|      | __| | '_ \   / _ \